Cross-appointed member, Director, School of Pharmaceutical Sciences, and Interim Director of Innovation and Partnerships - Faculty of Medicine

 Room: Roger Guindon Hall, Room 4510D (office), 4501P,N,S,W (lab)

 Office: 613-562-5800 ext.
 8674

 Work E-mail: email@example.com

-Dr. Daniel Figeys is a Professor in the Department of Biochemistry, Microbiology and Immunology and a member of the Ottawa Institute of Systems Biology.
+Dr. Daniel Figeys is Director and a Professor in the School of Pharmaceutical Sciences, and a member of the Ottawa Institute of Systems Biology, and the Shanghai Institute of Materia Medica-University of Ottawa Joint Center in Systems and Personalized Pharmacology.
 Daniel obtained a B.Sc. and a M.Sc. in chemistry from the Université de Montréal.
 He obtained a Ph.D. in Chemistry from the University of Alberta and did his postdoctoral studies at the University of Washington.
 Prior to his current position, Dr. Figeys was Senior VP of System Biology and Lead Profiling with MDS-Proteomics (2000-2004).
 He was responsible for all the analytical functions of MDS-Proteomics.

 Microbiome-host studies: In collaboration with Dr. Alain Stintzi and Dr. David Mack (CHEO), we are studying the interaction between the host and gut microbiome 1 in inflammatory bowel disease (IBD) in a pediatric cohort.
 We use proteomics to discover the changes in the host 2, 3, metaproteomics 4 to study the functional changes occurring in the microbiome, and cross-kingdom analysis to reveal potential relationships between the host and microbiome.